-Air travel is usually completely safe for pregnant women, as long as there are no complications with the pregnancy and you are not flying too close to the due date.
-However, there is an increased risk of blood clots and Deep Vein Thrombosis (DVT), especially during long flights.
-Follow these tips from the Cheapflights team for a safe and comfortable flight.
+If you’re looking to book a vacation to relax during your pregnancy, you’re in luck: air travel is generally considered safe for pregnant women.
+As long as there are no complications with the pregnancy and the expecting woman is not flying too close to her due date, flying should present few issues.
+However, travelling while pregnant does come with a few warnings, such as an increased risk of blood clots and Deep Vein Thrombosis (DVT) – especially during long flights.
+To ensure safe and comfortable air travel for both the baby and mommy-to-be, follow these tips from the Cheapflights team.

 - Travel with at least one companion who has your emergency contact info in addition to your doctor’s number programmed into their phone.

 - Carry documentation with your expected date of delivery, doctor’s contact information and your blood type.

 - Stay hydrated.
 Dehydration on airplanes can be worse when you’re pregnant, so drink plenty of caffeine-free, non-alcoholic fluids before, during and after the flight.

 - Wear your seatbelt continuously to minimize risk of injury from unpredictable turbulence.

 - Pack vitamin-rich fresh fruit to snack on during your flight.
 Grapes, plums, oranges and dried apricots are travel-friendly choices for pregnant women.

 - Wear support hose and shoes with adjustable straps in case your feet swell.

 - As always with flying, get up and walk around the cabin every two hours or so.

 - Request an aisle seat to make it easier to get up for walks or bathroom trips.